Kael-The-Vegetable/E-Markets/Documentation/Standards/GitHubStandards.md

 1. Create sub-branches from the ideas
 1. Work on changes and commit regularly
 1. Push changes
-1. If a feature is done, test it thouroughly
+1. If a feature is done, test it thoroughly
 1. If it passes, open a pull request and merge into the parent branch

 ### <h3 style="color:#aea"> :bug: Bug Fixing